mobkits/swipe-it/Readme.md

 ## Events

 * `start` emit with swipe element when swipe start
-* `end` emit with swipe element just before swipe stat reset, could be used for change the transition when remove
+* `end` emit with swipe element after swiped element reset back
 * `clear` emit with swipe element just before remove transition begin, used for change the style of swiped element for transition

 ## API